chindamsaidheeraj/RealTimeSentimentAnalyzer/README.md

 ## Problem statement

 The basic problem for this project is to perform sentiment analysis at scale on a stream of tweets and visualize the results.
-The solution will aim to build a realtime streaming application that performs sentiment analysis on tweets and stores the data along with the analysis in a distributed file system.
+The solution will aim to build a realtime streaming application that performs sentiment analysis on tweets and stores the data along with the analysis in a distributed file system.

 As the final part of the solution, a dashboard that displays the results after going